bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 #### When message/feature XXXX will be supported ?
 You can check if someone has already requested support for a message/feature here: [GitHub repo](https://github.com/mvalla/openhab2-addons/issues).
 If not, add a new issue.
-Issues are organised by milestones, but deadlines of course are not guaranteed (other volunteer developers are welcome!).
+Issues are organised by milestones, but deadlines -of course- are not guaranteed (other volunteer developers are welcome!).

 ### Known Issues
 For a full list of current open issues / features requests see [GitHub repo](https://github.com/mvalla/openhab2-addons/issues)